 This blog is dedicated to my pathfinding experience.
 I intend to use this medium to sort through literature, thoughts, and introspection that feeds my research, writing, and teaching.

-John DeRosa is a Joint Warfighting Capabilities Analyst on the U.S. Joint Staff, J8, Joint Capabilities Division.
-Prior to this he was a Strategic Analyst in the Strategy, Plans, and Policy Directorate of Headquarters, Department of the Army and was an Army Fellow to MIT’s Seminar XXI for AY 11-12.
-Concurrently, he is an Adjunct Assistant Professor in the Government and Politics and Homeland Security Departments of the University of Maryland University College.
-Mr. DeRosa is a contributor to professional journals and newspapers on issues of military operational history, international security, and veterans’ affairs and authored a chapter in Attack the Enemy’s Strategy: Lessons from Counterinsurgency Operations.
-He recently submitted entries in the forthcoming SAGE “Encyclopedia of Military Science” that include the topics of: Al Qaeda, Coalition Provisional Authority, Department of the Army, and Quadrennial Defense Review.
-Mr. DeRosa began his government career as a plans specialist in the Military District of Washington, later serving as an Operations Officer for Raven Rock Mountain Complex-Site R, and then he concurrently served as the Director of Security, Plans & Operations and Manager of the Area Support Team-Balkans on Camp Bondsteel in Kosovo and Camp Butmir in Bosnia prior to his current assignment.
-A former armor captain, he received his commission as a Distinguished Military Student at New Mexico Military Institute and later served in the Iraq and Kosovo campaigns.
-He received a M.A in National Security Studies, a Certificate in Intelligence Methodology, and a B.A. in Economics from California State University, San Bernardino an Intelligence Community Center of Academic Excellence.
+John DeRosa has served over twenty years as a soldier, officer, and civilian in the U.S. Department of Defense.
+He is a Joint Warfighting Capabilities Analyst and the Requirements Management Branch Chief on the U.S. Joint Staff, J-8, Joint Capabilities Division.
+Prior to this he was a Strategic Analyst in the Strategy, Plans, and Policy Directorate of Headquarters, Department of the Army and was an Army Fellow to MIT’s Seminar XXI.
+Concurrently, he is an Adjunct Associate Professor in the Government and Politics Department of the University of Maryland University Collegeand a Fellow with the Center on Global Interests.
+Mr. DeRosa is a member of the Military Writers Guild and a contributor to professional journals on issues of military operational history, international security, and authored a chapter in Attack the Enemy’s Strategy: Lessons from Counterinsurgency Operations.
+He wrote entries in the SAGE “Encyclopedia of Military Science” that include the topics of: Al Qaeda, Coalition Provisional Authority, Department of the Army, and Quadrennial Defense Review.
+Mr. DeRosa began his government career as a plans specialist in the Military District of Washington, later serving as an Operations Officer for Raven Rock Mountain Complex-Site R, and then he concurrently served as the Director of Security, Plans & Operations and Manager of the Area Support Team-Balkans on Camp Bondsteel in Kosovo and Camp Butmir in Bosnia.
+A former U.S. Army captain, he received his commission as a Distinguished Military Student at New Mexico Military Institute and later served in the Iraq and Kosovo campaigns.
+He is a graduate of the Basic Armor Officer Course, Battalion Maintenance Officer’s Course, Military Intelligence Captain’s Career Course, and Intermediate Level Education.
+He received a M.A in National Security Studies, a Certificate in Intelligence Methodology, and a B.A. in Economics from California State University, San Bernardino.
+He is currently pursuing a Ph.D. at George Mason University’s School for Conflict Analysis and Resolution.

 Follow on twitter @jpderosa